aboytard/Environment-/README.md

-# UbuntuRosEnvironmentInstall
+# Environment
-This repo is a guideline to use whenever installing Ubuntu and Ros from scratch
+This repo is a guideline to use whenever installing :
+- Windows environenment with Visual Studio
+- Ubuntu and Ros from scratch